irfanfadhullah/unet_zoo/README.md

 We welcome contributions of all kinds!
 Whether you're reporting a bug, suggesting a new feature, improving existing code, adding a new UNet variant, or enhancing documentation, your help is valuable.

-## 📄 License
-### Code
-The code here is licensed Apache 2.0.
-I've taken care to make sure any third party code included or adapted has compatible (permissive) licenses such as MIT, BSD, etc. I've made an effort to avoid any GPL / LGPL conflicts.
-That said, it is your responsibility to ensure you comply with licenses here and conditions of any dependent licenses.
-Where applicable, I've linked the sources/references for various components in docstrings.
-If you think I've missed anything please create an issue.

 ## 🙏 Acknowledgements

 * Inspired by the excellent `timm` library by Ross Wightman.